xtremeelement/GrindHUB/README.md

 -Express
 -MySQL

 Challenges:
--Finding our way around the materialize-react css framework -Making the site look minimalistic and modern
+-Finding our way around the materialize-react css framework.
+-Making the site look minimalistic and modern

 Successes:
 -Figuring out how to apply unique styles to Material-UI components

 Ideas for Future Development?
 -More permissions (divided by Admin status)